piotr-szypulski/js-next-test/README.md

-# Next.js WordPress Demo
+# Next.js Proof of Concept APP with WordPress API integration

-This is a basic setup with wordpress rest API.

 ## Goals
 We were looking for alternative for Gatsby.js as tool for genereting pages with great performance.